bridgechung/bridgechung.github.io/_posts/2026-05-02-defensive-blunders-dont-ruff-a-grape.markdown

 [don't ruff a grape 2](/images/dont-ruff-a-grape-2.png)

 So declarer is winning the trick in dummy.
 Should East overruff?
 I would tell you not to peek at South's hand, but if you stop to take stock of what's happened, you know that declarer is down to only clubs!
-They already showed up with 7 cards outside of clubs and had preempted 3C!
+They already showed up with 7 cards outside of clubs and had preempted 3C -- would you agree that the rest of declarer's hand is clubs? :)

 DO NOT RUFF!
 You only weaken your trump holding!
 You are long trump hand for the defense now.
-If you ruff, declarer overruffs, ducks a club, and now your Jack falls under the Queen.
+If you ruff, declarer overruffs, ducks a club, and next your Jack falls under the Queen.
 This is how the play went at the table.

 What did you think declarer is going to discard on this trick, a grape?